Who is a 203K Consultant?

 V. Loan Closes:

-- Repair funds are placed in escrow.
+- Repair funds must be place in escrow.

 - Remodeling begins.